IanE9/qentities/README.md

 A Rust crate featuring utilities related to the q-entities format.

 ## The q-entities Format
-The q-entities format is the unofficial name which this crate gives to the otherwise unnamed format found in id Software's Quake and its derivative titles.
+The q-entities format is the unofficial name which this crate gives to the otherwise unnamed format used by id Software's Quake and its derivative titles to store a map's entities.

 There exists no formal specification for this format and derivative titles have on occasion been known to modify how it is parsed which makes defining a complete specification that works under all titles unfeasible.
 This crate attempts to solve this problem by defining a [baseline](https://github.com/IanE9/qentities/issues/1) for parsing the format which can be further modified using a simple builder pattern.